123456yy384/bagua-Architecture/README.md

 Key finding: BERT-like severely overfits from epoch 8; BaGua remains stable throughout.

 ![avatar](Figure_1.png)
 This image was automatically generated after the script completed the task.
-There may be some encoding issues.
-Please forgive us.
+There may be some encoding issues Please forgive us bagua_multitask.py

 ### Experiment 3: AG News Classification (20 Epochs)